AnkushGanjre/Quant-By-DFG/README.md

 ## How to run

 This demo works with a Python version superior to 3.8.
-Install the dependencies of the *Pipfile* and run the *main_markdown.py*.
+Install the dependencies and run the *main.py*.

 ## Introduction
 Normally, if you want to check out a stock's historical performance like the opening/closing price and trading volume, it is often the case that this is done manually through a google search.
 Now, using taipy GUI and the yahoo finance library, we could get these informations in just a fraction of a second, visualize it using taipy's tools, and make a dashboard that anyone can use easily.